loginextsolutions/docs/source/index.html.md

 The LogiNext API uses HTTP status codes to indicate the status of your requests.
 This includes Success and Error codes.

+Dates in API responses like 2016-07-01T11:18:00.000Z are sent in Coordinated Universal Time (UTC) format.

 Code | Description
 ---------- | -------
 200 | Success -- Your request is successfully processed.